US STOCKS-Wall St rallies on China stimulus ahead of tech earnings

 By Noel Randewich

-April 20 Wall Street ended sharply higher on Monday after China moved to stimulate its slowing economy while cautious optimism about U.S. earnings lured investors into technology stocks ahead of upcoming earnings reports.
+April 20 Wall Street rose on Monday, reversing much of the previous session's sharp decline, as China's steps to stimulate its slowing economy and cautious optimism about U.S. earnings lured investors into technology stocks.

 In the second industry-wide cut in two months, China's central bank on Sunday reduced the amount of cash that banks must hold as reserves in a move to help spur lending and combat slowing growth.

-A 2.28 percent rise in Apple led the U.S. market higher, along with a 3.42 percent jump in IBM.
+A 2.5 percent rise in Apple led the U.S. market higher, along with a 2.89 percent jump in IBM, which reports its March-quarter results after the bell.
+The Information Technology component of the S&P 500 was up 1.75 percent.

-After the bell, IBM posted March-quarter results that exceeded expectations, sending its shares up an additional 2.4 percent in extended trade.

-The Information Technology component of the S&P 500 closed up 1.79 percent.

-Other corporations reporting earnings this week include major technology names Facebook, Google, Qualcomm, Microsoft, and Amazon.com.
+Other corporations expected to report earnings this week include major technology names Facebook, Google , Qualcomm, Microsoft, and Amazon.com .

-The outlook for technology companies' profits has brightened modestly following reports from Intel and Netflix last week and Check Point Software's report on Monday, which beat expectations.
-Its shares jumped 5.05 percent.

-"People are thinking we've had three major tech companies do well, so maybe the others will do well also," said Donald Selkin, chief market strategist at National Securities in New York.
-"The danger is that when stocks rally ahead of an event, the bar gets set higher and it sets things up for disappointments."
+"I'm hoping companies will say 'OK, we've had a miserable first quarter but things are improving,'" said Kurt Brunner, a portfolio manager at Swarthmore Group in Philadelphia.

 Nearly 76 percent of the S&P 500 components that have reported earnings above analyst expectations, topping the 70 percent average in the last four quarters.
 But just 47 percent beat on revenue, compared to the 58 percent average.